abarker/camel-snake-pep8/README.rst

 The names and offsets from a module file are all re-calculated after each change, since offsets can change with each modification.
 The running time is nevertheless not bad for interactive use.
-Variables names for rejected changes, to be kept the same, are temporarily renamed to have a magic string appended to them.
-This magic string is then globally removed from all the files afterward.
-If the program halts abnormally (so the ``finally`` of a ``try`` is not executed) some of those magic strings may still be present.
+Variable names for rejected name changes --- which remain the same as the original variable name --- are temporarily renamed to have a magic string appended to them.
+This is so the program knows the name should be retained.
+This magic string is then globally removed from all the files all the possible changes are processed.
+If the program halts abnormally (such that the ``finally`` of a ``try`` is not executed) some of those magic strings may still be present.

 Warnings and theory
 -------------------